-The global shortage of PPE caused by "rising demand, panic buying, hoarding and misuse"31, and the shortage of PPE within the Swedish healthcare sector have been debated issues since the beginning of the Covid-19 outbreak.
+The global shortage of PPE caused by "rising demand, panic buying, hoarding and misuse", and the shortage of PPE within the Swedish healthcare sector have been debated issues since the beginning of the Covid-19 outbreak.
 There have also been numerous debates regarding deficiencies in the distribution of PPE among the Swedish regions and municipalities, and deficiencies in pandemic preparedness regarding protective clothing, PPE and other safety equipment.

-In a national status report from April 202032, NBHW stated that the Swedish regions needed assistance in ensuring adequate protective equipment for health workers over time, and several regions also reported about a lack of adequate PPE.
-An examination outlined by the Swedish news program Ekot33 released in April 2020 moreover shows that the three urban regions that was (at the time) hardest hit by the Covid-19 virus, Region Stockholm, Region Västra Götaland and Region Skåne, lacked requirements to keep stocks of protective clothing, PPE and other safety equipment in their epidemic contingency plans.
+In a national status report from April 2020, NBHW stated that the Swedish regions needed assistance in ensuring adequate protective equipment for health workers over time, and several regions also reported about a lack of adequate PPE.
+An examination outlined by the Swedish news program Ekot released in April 2020 moreover shows that the three urban regions that was (at the time) hardest hit by the Covid-19 virus, Region Stockholm, Region Västra Götaland and Region Skåne, lacked requirements to keep stocks of protective clothing, PPE and other safety equipment in their epidemic contingency plans.
 Hence the three regions placed their orders on protective equipment when the outbreak of Covid-19 was already a fact, competing with each other as well as large states on the international market, which resulted in various outcomes in terms of deliveries.

-The emergency response manager at NBHW, Johanna Sandwall, considers the lack of PPE and other safety equipment within the Swedish regions largely dependent on economic models (just-in-time, JIT) that make it cheaper to keep things on the road - "a strategy that has proven malfunctioning when a disturbance occurs".34 The Swedish Left Party furthermore states that the JIT concept is not suitable for the healthcare sector and argues that every region should keep stocks of protective equipment for emergencies.35
+The emergency response manager at NBHW, Johanna Sandwall, considers the lack of PPE and other safety equipment within the Swedish regions largely dependent on economic models (just-in-time, JIT) that make it cheaper to keep things on the road - "a strategy that has proven malfunctioning when a disturbance occurs".
+The Swedish Left Party furthermore states that the JIT concept is not suitable for the healthcare sector and argues that every region should keep stocks of protective equipment for emergencies.

 But the opinions on appropriate strategies differ.
 In October 2020, Region Västra Götaland reported that the stocks of adequate protective equipment during the first weeks of the pandemic outbreak was running out.
-However, the chairman of Västra Götaland's regional board, ultimately responsible for the region's activities, is critical towards keeping emergency stockpiles and states that the ability to make rapid adjustments and place quick deliveries on certain products is the right way to go.36 study with 924 members of SAHP, "Nurse in times of Corona 2020" 37 [authors translation] published in May shows that only four out of ten nurses have had access to adequate protective equipment since the beginning of the virus outbreak.
+However, the chairman of Västra Götaland's regional board, ultimately responsible for the region's activities, is critical towards keeping emergency stockpiles and states that the ability to make rapid adjustments and place quick deliveries on certain products is the right way to go.

+Despite the contradictory opinions regarding emergency stockpiles and pandemic preparedness, the established lack of PPE and other safety equipment has affected health workers to varying extent throughout the Covid-19 pandemic.
+An interview study with 924 members of SAHP, "Nurse in times of Corona 2020" [authors translation] published in May shows that only four out of ten nurses have had access to adequate protective equipment since the beginning of the virus outbreak.
 Almost 50 percent consider the patient safety decreased since the beginning of the virus outbreak and six out of ten who have managed patients/care recipients with a confirmed infection with Covid-19 consider the patient safety decreased due to Covid-19.